Demographics of Russia: Ethnic groups

 Russia is a multinational state, with many subnational entities associated with different minorities.
 There are over 193 ethnic groups nationwide.
+In the 2021 census, nearly 71.73% of the population identified as ethnic Russians (among those stating their ethnicity), and while approximately 19% of the total population identified with various ethnic minority groups.
+The percentage of total Russian population that did not publicly indicate any ethnic identity in the census increased from 3.94% in 2010 to 11.27% in 2021.

-In the 2021 census, roughly 71.7% of the population were ethnic Russians, and the remaining 16.7% of the population were ethnic minorities with 11.6% not stating an ethnicity.
-In 2010, four-fifths of Russia's population originated from West of the Ural Mountains — of which the vast majority were Slavs, with a substantial minority of Finnic and Germanic peoples.
+According to the 2021 Russian census, the number of ethnic Russians decreased by nearly 5.43 million, from roughly 111 million people in 2010 to approximately 105.5 million in 2021.
+In 2010, four-fifths of Russia's population originated from West of the Ural Mountains — of which the vast majority were Slavs, with a substantial minority of Finno-Ugric and Germanic peoples.
 Turkic peoples form a large minority, and are spread around pockets across the vast nation.
 Various distinct ethnic groups also inhabit the North Caucasus.
 Other minorities include Mongolian peoples (Buryats and Kalmyks), the Indigenous peoples of Siberia, a historical Jewish population, and the Koryo-saram (including Sakhalin Koreans).

-According to the United Nations, Russia's immigrant population is the third-largest in the world, numbering over 11.6 million in 2016; most of which are from post-Soviet states, mainly Ukrainians.
+According to the United Nations, Russia's immigrant population was the third-largest in the world as recently as 2016, numbering over 11.6 million; most of which are from post-Soviet states, mainly from Central Asia.
+Due to a decline in immigrant population and increases in other countries, Russia has the tenth largest immigrant population with 7.6 million as of 2024.
 There are 22 republics in Russia, who have their own ethnicities, cultures, and languages.
 In 12 of them in 2021, ethnic Russians constitute a minority:

 Languages

 Russian is the official and the predominantly spoken language in Russia.
 It is the most spoken native language in Europe, the most geographically widespread language of Eurasia, as well as the world's most widely spoken Slavic language.
-Russian is the second-most used language on the Internet after English, and is one of two official languages aboard the International Space Station, as well as one of the six official languages of the United Nations.
+Russian is the fifth-most used language on the Internet, and is one of two official languages aboard the International Space Station, as well as one of the six official languages of the United Nations.

 Russia is a multilingual nation; approximately 100–150 minority languages are spoken across the country.
 According to the Russian Census of 2002, 142.6 million across the country spoke Russian, 5.3 million spoke Tatar, and 1.8 million spoke Ukrainian.
 The constitution allows the country's individual republics the right to establish their own state languages in addition to Russian, as well as guarantee its citizens the right to preserve their native language and to create conditions for its study and development.
 However, various experts have claimed Russia's linguistic diversity is rapidly declining.